South Indian spicy egg curry recipe is quick ever-day dinner or lunch recipe that you cook. It pairs well with rice or rotis(flatbread).

 You can safely keep hard boiled eggs for one week in refrigerator.
 With or without shell on it, make sure you use it within a week.
 In my home any hard boiled eggs in the refrigerator gets used up within 2 days, it never lasts for a week at all.

-If you have hard boiled eggs in your fridge, this curry is easy-peasy.
+If you have hard boiled eggs in your fridge, egg curry recipe is easy-peasy.
+Comes together in no time.

 It’s no secret now that I love eggs, just look at the number of egg recipes on my blog.
 Well I have posted just a few, have so many many more recipes that I am planning to share with you all pretty soon.